hmatuschek/dso/README.md

 ## Install

 Binary installers for Windows and MacOS X can be downloaded from the [releases](https://github.com/hmatuschek/dso/releases) page.
-Binaries for a varity of Linux distributions are available at the [OpenSUSE build service].
+Binaries for a variety of Linux distributions are available at the [OpenSUSE build service].

 ## License